ICanBoogie/ICanBoogie/README.md

 about it is that dependencies are only _injected_ when they are required, not when to instance is created.

-The following example demonstrates how a database connection to be created when required and shared among instances of a class:
+The following example demonstrates how a shared database connection is obtained through a `db`
+property:

 ```php
 <?php